 Earlier in her career, Guzman was an anchor and reporter at KPRC-TV and Telemundo station KTMD in Houston.
 She was also at the Univision network in Miami.
 Adding to her broadcast experience, she also worked in print media, advertising and public relations.

-From a young age, Guzman dedicates her time volunteering in the community.
+Guzman was honored by the National Hispanic Media Coalition for excellence in broadcast journalism.
+From a young age, Guzman has dedicated her time volunteering in the community.
 She feels her life is meant to serve the people.